-Once you've added just one week of work activities, you can generate a report, giving you insight into whether you're working outside your agreed job plan.
+Once you've added just one week of work activities, you can generate a report via the desktop tool, giving you insight into whether you're working outside your agreed job plan.

 For a fuller picture, simply capture six to eight weeks of activities and generate a report for your job plan review meeting to evidence your workload.